clp/learn_python/find_answers/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~

   #.
 The software includes sample data files,
-     and the program is hard-coded to use one pair of them.
+     and the fga program is hard-coded to use one pair of them.

      TBD, To use the program with a different data set,
      obtain the data,